Saint Basil’s Cathedral, Moscow

-There were built new stone churches in the site of Trinity Church and surrounding eight wooden churches – Church of Trinity was consecrated in 12 July 1561.
+There were built new stone churches in the site of Trinity Church and surrounding eight wooden churches – Church of Trinity was consecrated on 12 July 1561.

-According to the popular tradition, architects of this amazing structure were Barma and Postnik Yakovlev.
+According to the popular tradition, the architects of this amazing structure were Barma and Postnik Yakovlev.

 Now many researchers consider that this was one person, an artisan from Pskov.

-Legend tells that Ivan the Terrible ordered to pierce the eyes of architect so that nothing similar is built elsewhere.
+Legend tells that Ivan the Terrible ordered to pierce the eyes of the architect so that nothing similar is built elsewhere.
 Such conduct might be in the style of Ivan the Terrible, but it seems that legend was not correct this time.
-Name of Postnik appears in connection with some more beautiful Russian churches elsewhere (also Kazan Kremlin), built in later times.
+The name of Postnik appears in connection with some more beautiful Russian churches elsewhere (also Kazan Kremlin), constructed in later times.

 1561 – 1683: “Jerusalem Temple”

-St. Basil’s Cathedral was by all accounts very impressive and very well known building.
-The central church – Trinity Church, for example, was the tallest structure in Moscow until 1600, when Ivan the Great Bell Tower inside the Kremlin was rised up to its present height – 81 m.
+Saint Basil’s Cathedral was by all accounts a very impressive and very well known building.
+The central church – Trinity Church, for example, was the tallest structure in Moscow until 1600 when Ivan the Great Bell Tower inside the Kremlin was raised up to its present height – 81 m.